What does it mean if I was denied for a credit card?

-How getting denied for a credit card impacts your credit score
+Does getting denied for a credit card impact your credit score?

 Long story short, it doesn’t impact your credit score that much.
 If you’ve looked at our FAQ on credit scores, then you know that a credit card application makes up the smallest percentage of your credit score and only subtracts about 3-5 points on average.
 You do not receive any derogatory remarks on your credit score because of a denial.

 What’s more important is that you understand why you were denied for a credit card.
 The credit issuer that denied you will send you a written response, typically within 30 days of your denial.
 This response explains why they denied you.
 There are several reasons why you could be denied for a credit card, but here are the most common:

 - Bad credit score because of late payments, bad credit utilization ratio, bankruptcy, etc.